Buses in Malta: Arriva (2011–2013)

 A new shift pattern took effect at the end of July 2011.
 A series of changes to the new routes in response to criticism were announced on 23 July 2011, to be implemented between July and October.
 In August 2011, Arriva recognised the General Workers’ Union as a representative of its employees in the country.
 Further changes affecting 112 routes were announced in October by transport minister Austin Gatt, introducing more buses to Valletta and Mater Dei Hospital.

-Arriva has been harshly criticized both by commuters and by the government agency Transport Malta for consistently failing to keep up standards.
-On 14 November 2012, Arriva was harshly reprimanded by Transport Malta and given until the end of the month to bring up all its routes to 100% efficiency before TM deploys its own shuttles at Arriva's expense.
+Arriva was harshly criticised both by commuters and by the government agency Transport Malta for consistently failing to keep up standards.
+On 14 November 2012, Arriva was harshly reprimanded by Transport Malta and given until the end of the month to bring up all its routes to 100% efficiency before TM would deploy its own shuttles at Arriva's expense.

 In August 2013, the Government of Malta instructed Arriva Malta to remove the articulated buses from service, pending investigation following three major fire outbreaks in the span of 48 hours.
-The fires destroyed the buses and in one case caused extensive damage to some nearby vehicles belonging to MaltaPost, the country's postal operator.
+The fires destroyed the buses and in one case caused extensive damage to some nearby vehicles belonging to MaltaPost, the national postal operator.
 Nobody was injured in these incidents.
 Like in the UK when the same buses had caught fire, these buses became a popular joke in conversations and social media sites.

 By the end of December 2013 Arriva had run up losses of €50 million in two and a half years.